Asheville, North Carolina

 Advent Devotions

 Now a Trinity tradition, members of Trinity have written a brief devotion for each day of Advent.
-We will share these devotions through a daily email.
+We share this e-devotion book online and on our website and email each day’s devotion.
 You are already included if you have been on this daily email list for devotions in the past.
-If you have not or are unsure, send a note to Nanette Popa at nanette@trinityasheville.org.
+If you have not or are unsure, send a note to Nanette Popa at rebecca@trinityasheville.org.
 She will be happy to add your name.

 Reflecting on the Season in Worship